Home Study Checklist for Foster Care: What to Prepare and What to Expect

 Background Checks Required

-Every adult living in or regularly present in your home must pass background checks.
-The scope varies by state but typically includes:
+Adults who live in or regularly spend time in your home may be subject to background checks.
+The scope and covered adults vary by state but typically include:

 - Federal criminal history check (FBI fingerprint-based)

-- State criminal history check (in every state you have lived in for the past 5 to 10 years)
+- State criminal history check (in each state and for the look-back period required by your jurisdiction)

-- Child abuse and neglect registry check (in every state where you have lived)
+- Child abuse and neglect registry check (in the states and for the period required by your jurisdiction)

 - Sex offender registry search